Md-Adnan-Abir/research-paper/README.md

 ## Telemedicine in the future

 If we look some years backward, there was minimal usage of telemedicine.
+But after the Covid-19 breakdown, people were confined to their homes; as a result, many started to realize telehealth's importance and incredible applications.

 ## ( Ongoing...)